bjamturley/MedSchoolAtlas/Neuroscience/Autonomic Nervous System Effects Primer.md

 | **Beta-1** | Heart/kidney                                                          | Epinephrine and norepinephrine  | Increased: Heart rate, AV node conduction, atrial/ventricular contraction, renin release |
 | **Beta-2** | Blood vessels to skeletal muscle/liver as well as on the liver/heart. | Epinephrine via adrenal medulla | Vasodilation, [[Glycogen and Fuel Balance#Glycogenolysis\|glycogenolysis]]               |

-For neurotransmitter lifecycle, see here: [[Synaptic Cell Biology#Key Neurotransmitter Mechanisms]]
+For neurotransmitter lifecycle, see here: [[Synaptic Cell Biology#Key Neurotransmitter Metabolism]]
 # Heart Circulation
 The **Total Peripheral Resistance (TPR)** is the resistance of the entire circulatory system.
 Therefore, *alpha adrenergic receptor* activation will result in higher TPR.